Veaceslav Untilă: Biography

 Veaceslav Untilă was born on 15 June 1956 in the Codreanca village, Strășeni District, Moldavian Soviet Socialist Republic, USSR, to a family of teachers.
 He graduated from the Engineering School of the Technical University in Chișinău in 1978 and the Law School of the State University of Moldova in 1997.
 Between 1994 and 1998 he did his PhD at the Academy of Sciences of Moldova and in 1999 he undertook a training program at the George C. Marshall European Center.
 Between 1978 and 1995, Untilă worked for the Ministry of Internal Affairs (MIA) of the Republic of Moldova, between 1992 and 1995 he was head of the MIA Auto Inspectorate, and between 1998 and 2000 he was deputy minister of MIA.
 In 2001 he became National Secretary of the cross-governmental committee TRACECA, holding this office until 2002.
 In 1992, Untilă was involved in the defence of independence and territorial integrity of the Republic of Moldova.
 He received the Golden Eagle award, the title Chevalier of Order of Honor, Cross of Merit (rank II) and the Silver Medal of the Academy of Sciences of Moldova.
 Between 1995 and 1998 Mr Untilă serves as international officer for OISR (Geneva).
 Besides his diplomatic work, Untilă conducts extensive scientific research.
 He is a PhD in law and the author of tens of publications on the fight against organized crime.
-In 1999, he became associate professor at the UNESCO International Personnel Management Academy (Kiev, Ukraine).
+In 1999, he became associate professor at the UNESCO International Personnel Management Academy (Kyiv, Ukraine).
 In 2000, he became Doctor Honoris Causa of the University of Criminology in Moldova.
 From 1989 to 1993 he was a member of the Chisinau municipal council and in 1999 he became the leader of the public association Civic Strategy.
 In 2016 Untilă was awarded the Order of Republic for outstanding achievements.
 He speaks Russian and French, is married to Alexandra Untilă and has two children.